wangd12rpi/FinLoRA/docs/source/fine-tuning/lora_methods.rst

    :align: center
    :alt: DoRA Illustration

 DoRA has the same inference cost as LoRA because the updated magnitude vector and direction matrix are merged back into the weight matrices of the query, keys, and values.
-However, DoRA can capture complex relationships more due to being able to fine-tune the magnitude and direction.
-It only takes just a few extra parameters than LoRA.
+However, DoRA can capture more complex relationships thanks to separate fine-tuning of magnitude and direction, with only a few extra parameters compared to LoRA.

 References
 ----------